dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-client.md

 On client initialisation, a health check is performed against the Dapr sidecar (`/healthz/outbound`).
 The client will wait for the sidecar to be up and running before proceeding.

-The default timeout is 60 seconds, but it can be overridden by setting the `DAPR_HEALTH_TIMEOUT` environment variable.
+The default healthcheck timeout is 60 seconds, but it can be overridden by setting the `DAPR_HEALTH_TIMEOUT` environment variable.

 ##### Retries and timeout